-Cover a cutting board with a couple of layers of paper towel.
+Cover a cutting board with a couple layers of paper towels.
 Set it next to your sink.

 Add a chopstick or other utensil under one side of the board to tilt it slightly so that any water from the tofu drains into the sink.
-Lay the block of tofu on the board and cover with more paper.
+Lay the block of tofu on the board and cover with more paper towels.

 Lay a second board on top of the tofu + a weight of some sort – I use bottles of water.
 Leave the tofu like this for about 30 minutes.
 You’ll be amazed by how much water comes out of it.